fission/blog.fission.io/content/posts/new-features-in-fission-for-quality-reliability.md

 And if you're in a company with investments in datacenters, you can continue taking advantage of those datacenters.
-Fission scales resource usage up and down with demand, allowing you to maximize infrastrcuture utilization (in both public cloud and on-premises datacenter cases).
+Fission scales resource usage up and down with demand, allowing you to maximize infrastructure utilization (in both public cloud and on-premises datacenter cases).

 Fission functions can be configured with specific CPU and memory